 Most patients experience a viral-like illness.
 The course of the disease may last lasts weeks to several months, but some patients take even longer to recover.
 In patients with a complicating condition, such as underlying immunosuppression, the disease course can be severe and potentially fatal.
-Coinfection with Lyme disease or Anaplasmosis may also complicate the clinical presentation and severity of the disease.
+Co-infection with Borrelia or Anaplasma may also complicate the clinical presentation and severity of the disease.

 Some patients may develop enlarged livers or spleens.
 The most common serious complication of babesiosis is acute respiratory failure, but heart failure, liver and renal failure, disseminated intravascular coagulation and coma are also well-recognized severe manifestations of babesiosis.